 Ouch!
 What to do when you sustain an injury

-Sprains and strains to muscles and joints happen to all of us and for most they are a painful, but temporary reminder to be a little more careful.
-Prompt action can help your body to heal faster and may prevent further injury or prolonged pain.
+Sprains and strains to muscles, nerve and joints happen to all of us and for most they are a painful, but temporary reminder to be a little more careful.

 Strained or ‘pulled’ muscles often happen when we over exert untrained muscles, train without properly warming up or try to go beyond a joint’s natural flexibility.
 Sometimes we feel the pain straight away, however some injuries might not cause pain until later on.
 What can you do?

 Remember RICE (Relative rest, Ice, Compression and Elevation), using these can help to relieve the pain and start the healing process.

 Relative rest: The first thing to do if you feel pain is to reduce the offending activity – pain is usually your body’s way of telling you that there is something wrong that needs your attention.
 It can be normal to feel a little sore after exercises for a day or two, but if it is more than this, pushing through the pain is rarely beneficial.

 However, movement stimulates the healing process so stay as mobile as you comfortably can.
 Try to keep the joint moving through a comfortable range of motion, without forcing it to the point of pain.
 This will help to encourage blood flow and keep your joint flexible whilst it heals.
 This is particularly relevant for back pain as gentle exercise, such as walking, can help.
 You should slowly build your activity levels up as soon as your symptoms begin to resolve and as soon as you are able.